janrenski/stellar-clang/README.md

+# Just go away.
+Leave.
+I am dropping this project.
+There is simply no point in making yet another C clone.
+Just use C, bro.

 # Stellar C
 Stellar C (formerly backtick-lang) AKA stellar-clang is a general purpose programming language that is currently in development.

 The main objective of the project is to develop a stable, multi-paradigm language with C-like syntax and performance which does all the hard things for you.
 Kinda like Rust but also C and stuff.

-# Rewrite
-The project is currently undergoing a major rewrite in C++ since C doesn't really support LLVM.
-DO NOT use the program while this message is visible.
-The parser is incomplete and won't function properly.

 Roadmap: